 One of the most important things to remember when you potty train your puppy is to be patient and consistent.
 This means taking them outside regularly and rewarding them for relieving themselves outdoors.

 It can also mean taking them outside after eating, drinking, or playing.
-If you are patient and consistent, your puppy will eventually learn to pee outside.
+Your puppy will eventually learn to pee outside if you are patient and consistent.

 Step 5: Praise And Reward Your Puppy When He Or She Goes Potty Inside

 Praising and rewarding your puppy for going potty indoors is an important step in housebreaking your puppy.
-Sometimes the most effective way to get your puppy to potty indoors is to watch a video.
+Sometimes, watching a video is the most effective way to get your puppy to potty indoors.

 Asking your puppy to go potty indoors should be done in conjunction with taking them outside regularly.

-When you take your puppy outside regularly, he or she will associate going potty indoors with the act of going potty outside.
+When you take your puppy outside regularly, he or she will associate going potty indoors with going outside.

 Step 6: Keep A Journal Of Your Puppy’s Potty Training Progress

-Potty training a new puppy can be a daunting task, but keeping track of your puppy’s progress can make it a little easier.
-In this step, you’ll want to keep a journal of your puppy’s potty training progress.
-This will help you stay on track and identify any potential problems early on.
+Potty training a new puppy can be overwhelming, but keeping track of your puppy’s progress can make it a little easier.
+You’ll want to journal your puppy’s potty training progress in this step.
+This will help you stay on track and identify potential problems early on.

-Be sure to note when your puppy goes potty, how long they lasted between potty breaks, and what type of surface they went potty on.
+Be sure to note when your puppy goes potty, how long they last between potty breaks, and what type of surface they go on.

 Step 7: Train Your Dog To Go Potty On Command Using Positive Reinforcement